-As you know, more the deposits, more the risks.
+As you know, higher the structural complexity, more the risks.
 Hence, the expense ratio (fee to the fund manager) is way more for hedge funds than regular mutual funds.
 It can range from 15% to 20% of your returns.
-So, we recommend first-time depositors to steer clear from these funds until you gaining considerable experience in the field.
+So, we recommend first-time depositors to steer clear from these funds until you gain considerable experience in the field.

 They work on the concept of both expense ratio and management fee.
 Globally, it is ‘Two and Twenty’, meaning there is a 2% fixed fee and 20% of profits.
 As for hedge funds in India, the management fee can well below 2% to below 1%.
 And the profit sharing varies between 10% to 15% generally.